 History of Sun City AZ

-In addition to numerous recreation activities and amenities, Webb wanted Sun City AZ to be a self-contained community where residents could meet all their needs without leaving.
-During the community development, Webb set aside parcels of land for shopping centers and businesses around the community.
+Webb wanted Sun City, Arizona to be a place where residents could meet all their needs without having to leave its boundaries.
+During development, he set aside parcels of land for shopping centers and businesses around the community.
 As the population grew, so did the need for a variety of services, such as shopping, medical, dining, and long-term care.
-The community’s first church was the United Church of Sun City.
-Its first retirement home was Sun Valley Lodge.
+The community’s first church was the United Church of Sun City, Arizona.
+Sun Valley Lodge, the first long-term care facility in Sun City, was and still is primarily funded by resident donations.
 Its first hotel was the Hi-way House, which also served as a restaurant and an apartment for those waiting for their homes to be built (not to mention the Sun City headquarters for Del Webb).
+His Legacy is Sun City, Arizona and we hope to keep that dream alive.

-The nearest hospital was in Glendale, which was a bit too far for a community consisting entirely of senior citizens.
-A committee to examine the idea of building a Sun City hospital was established in 1966.
+At first, the nearest hospital was in Glendale, Arizona which was a bit too far.
 A community fund drive capped off by a $1.2 million donation from the James G. Boswell Foundation (named after the man who once owned the land where Sun City now exists) allowed for the creation of Boswell Hospital.
 Ground was broken in 1969 and the facility’s first two towers opened in 1970.
-As Sun City and the West Valley have grown, Boswell has added services and facilities to better serve the region’s needs.
-In 2008, Boswell Hospital finished an extensive multi-million dollar expansion to improve medical and health-care services to Sun City and the surrounding area.
-Today, Banner Boswell Hospital ranked among the Top 100 Heart Hospitals in the country.
+As Sun City, Arizona and the West Valley have grown, Boswell has added services and facilities to better serve the region’s needs.
+In 2008, Banner Boswell Hospital finished an extensive multi-million dollar expansion to improve medical and healthcare services to Sun City, Arizona and the surrounding area and Banner now ranks in the Top 100 Heart Hospitals nationwide.
+The healthcare amenities available to Sun City, Arizona are some of the best available in the nation.

 City of Volunteers